|

 directions of the manufacturer.
 The amount of heating that different people will

 need can vary widely, with some people requiring more warmth than others.
+What you sleep on is also very important, a good ground mat

+provides great insulation and is very important when camping.
 If you are just planning on camping in the summer, you

 probably don't need to spend too much, if you are looking at trecking, climbing,